Trustees

 Since leaving the regular Army, John has been employed as a Barrister, where is practice is predominately Criminal Law, Family Law and Family Provision cases.
 John’s experience as both an Army Officer and Barrister have exposed him to the concerns facing veterans and drives his continued support of veterans’ issues.

-Craig Charles Delaney
+Craig Delaney OAM (Gen)

 Craig “Dallas” Delaney retired from the Australian Defence Force (ADF) in January 2018 after three decades of service.
 He graduated from the Royal Military College , Duntroon, to the Royal Australian Corps of Transport in December,1988 and progressed throughout his career to the rank of Lieutenant Colonel.